Friday Fact: Missing Environment Variables Can Break Your Logic App Standard Workflows

 { "code": "ServiceProviderActionFailed", "message": "The service provider action failed with error code 'InvalidServiceProviderConnection' and error message 'Provide either a connection string or endpoint URL for your Azure storage account.'." }

-To fix this, you’ll need to add the environment variable in your Logic App.
+To fix this, you’ll need to add the environment variable to your Logic App.

-Ensuring it matches the name used in your Visual Studio Code project, and assign it the same value.
+Make sure the name matches the one used in your Visual Studio Code project, and assign it the same value.

 To lazy to read?
 We’ve got you covered!
 Check out our video version of this content!